 So, you have made your mind up and you want to move to the UK.
 Awesome!
 Question is, can you?

-Before you can really even begin to plan your move to the UK you first have to determine whether or not you qualify for any of the visas that are currently available (Ancestry, Tier 1, 2 and 5 to name a few).
+Before you can really even begin to plan your move to the UK you first have to determine if you qualify to do so.
+There are many visas available Ancestry, Tier 1, 2, 5 and Student Mobility to name a few.

 You will need to produce birth, marriage and death certificates of the relative that you are claiming ancestry through as well as all of their descendants up to and including you.
-In my case I claimed through my grandfather, so I needed to produce his birth, marriage and death certificate; my father’s birth, marriage and death certificate and finally my birth and marriage certificate as well as my dependents birth certificates.
+If you are travelling with your spouse and dependents you will need to provide birth certificates and a marriage certificate too.
 To help locate my grandfather’s birth certificate, I used a website called Free BMD which allows access to all the records at the General Registry Office in London.

 Once you have collected all the necessary certificates (they all need to be long form certificates) you will need to complete an application through a visa application centre.
-They will walk you through the application process which will include having your biometrics (and your dependents/spouse) done.
+They will walk you through the application process which includes biometrics for yourself and your dependents and spouse.
 You will also need to provide bank account statements with your application.

-A few things to keep in mind – you can not apply for this visa if you are already in the UK; marrying a UK citizen does not automatically give you the right to live in the UK (unless you are a EU citizen).
+You can not apply for this visa if you are already in the UK; marrying a UK citizen does not automatically give you the right to live in the UK (unless you are a EU citizen).
 The Immigration Laws are subject to change so it’s a good idea to make sure you have clear information before you apply.
 There is a no access to public funds/benefits restriction on the Ancestry Visa.
 There is no minimum income required you just need to be able to support yourself and your family.

 ⦁ you’re a national of a country outside the European Economic Area